AlanGarciaAtos/Landing-page-refactor/README.md

 ## Steps to create a project with Webpack, Typescript and SASS

 > TODO Installed html-loader
+> TODO Installed the CSS external, don't inject the css with javascript (mini-css-extract-plugin this is the plugin that maybe I will use later)

 ### Part 1 of 3214124 (installing webpack)